ObolNetwork/obol-docs/docs/advanced/quickstart-split.md

 # Split validator private keys

 :::caution
-Charon is in a beta state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).

 This process should only be used if you want to split an *existing validator private key* into multiple private key shares for use in a Distributed Validator Cluster.
 If your existing validator is not properly shut down before the Distributed Validator starts, your validator may be slashed.

 If you are starting a new validator, you should follow a [quickstart guide](../start/quickstart_overview.md) instead.